 Winter safety

-Areas with frozen lakes, ponds, channels and reservoirs can be beautiful places to visit during the winter months but all too often many people risk their lives by venturing onto frozen water.
+Areas with frozen lakes, ponds, channels and reservoirs can be beautiful places to visit during the winter months but can be dangerous.
+All too often, people risk their lives by venturing onto frozen water.
 It’s important to be aware of the dangers and risks associated with water and ice at this time of year.

 Outdoor skating